 Whilst you gather your evidence hypotheses may be proven or disproven.
-New hypotheses will emerge, and direction will change.
+New hypotheses will emerge, and the direction will change.
 It’s important to remain flexible and even suggest new research to dive deeper.

 The reason for this is that by throwing in solutions (for example, prototypes), hunches are tested.
-We’ve found that doing this means you go deeper into understanding the shape of the problem.
+I’ve found that doing this means you go deeper into understanding the shape of the problem.
 The alternative is waiting until after discovery, only to see ideas fail due to lack of evidence.

 Recording and visualising this evidence is important.
 Include periodic research downloads to the team.
 Teams often create a wall, or digital location that allows visual linking between the data.

 Having gathered the data, the discovery team will be feeling a little stressed.
 This is because there is no story to tell yet.
 All the information (some that may be conflicting) needs pulling together, drawing on evidence to prove and disprove hypotheses.

 Usually, everything is known, it just needs to be stated, debated, and agreed.
 It’s a good idea to get a room for a day or two.
 Give the team space to devote time and energy to exploring all the data.
 If it isn’t done rigorously enough, rest assured that a clever stakeholder will pick holes in it.

 Discovery documents can be big, but the core story should run to around 30-page document for sharing with supporting data in appendices.
 Using a visual tool such as MIRO or Prezi is worthwhile.